 This study offers a comprehensive perspective on the Islamic banking industry by suggesting and testing Islamic work ethics in various contexts.
-These findings are achieved by confirming hypotheses regarding how Islamic work ethics influence employee response and job satisfaction.
+These findings confirm hypotheses regarding how Islamic work ethics influence team member response and job satisfaction.
 Do Islamic work ethics make employees more professional in their work?
-The correlation patterns reflect that Islamic work ethics have a greater direct impact on employee response compared to job satisfaction.
-In this research, employees have the opportunity to provide feedback and criticism to the company through internal communication channels such as WhatsApp groups, etc. This step demonstrates the commitment of Indonesian Shariah banks to involve employees in the process of improvement and development.
+The correlation patterns reflect that Islamic work ethics have a more significant direct impact on team member response than job satisfaction.
+In this research, employees can provide feedback and criticism to the company through internal communication channels such as WhatsApp groups.
+This step demonstrates Indonesian Shariah banks' commitment to involve employees in the process of improvement and development.
 By providing consultation spaces, the bank offers a platform for employees to share ideas, suggestions, or feedback on various operational aspects and company policies.
-This enables employees to feel heard and appreciated, thereby enhancing their engagement and job satisfaction.
-Several studies have shown that through this process, banks can gain valuable insights from an internal point of view that can help in making better decisions and improve the overall performance of the company (Al-Shamali et al., 2021; Mohammad et al., 2018) .
+This makes employees feel heard and appreciated, enhancing their engagement and job satisfaction.
+Several studies have shown that through this process, banks can gain valuable insights from an internal point of view that can help make better decisions and improve the company's overall performance (Al-Shamali et al., 2021; Mohammad et al., 2018).

 The study reinforces the finding that Indonesian Shariah banks practice a compensation system closely related to employee performance.
-This approach provides incentives for employees to achieve the best results in their work, as they will be rewarded according to their contributions to the company's success.
-It also helps motivate employees to continuously improve their performance.
+This approach incentivizes employees to achieve the best results in their work, as they will be rewarded according to their contributions to the company's success.
+It also helps motivate employees to improve their performance continuously.

-It is crucial to note that among all the instruments shared, the statement regarding consistency in adhering to applicable ethics occupies a less prominent response compared to other questions.
-This indicates that there may be some employees who do not fully understand the expected ethical standards or the consequences of violating these standards.
+It is crucial to note that among all the instruments shared, the statement regarding consistency in adhering to applicable ethics occupies a less prominent response than other questions.
+This indicates that some employees may need to fully understand the expected ethical standards or the consequences of violating these standards.
 Therefore, without clear communication and training on ethical guidelines, employees may inadvertently engage in unethical behavior.

 The culture within an organization plays a significant role in shaping employee behavior.
-If the organizational culture implicitly or explicitly accepts unethical behavior or prioritizes short-term gains over long-term ethical considerations, employees may find it challenging to uphold ethical principles.
+If the organizational culture implicitly or explicitly accepts unethical behavior or prioritizes short-term gains over long-term ethical considerations, employees may find it challenging to uphold moral principles.

-To address these challenges, a diverse approach is required, including clear communication about ethical expectations, providing support and resources for ethical decision-making, fostering a culture of accountability, and aligning organizational practices with ethical principles.
-Education, training, and continuous reinforcement of ethical norms can also help build a work environment where ethical behavior is valued and practiced by all employees.
+A diverse approach is required to address these challenges, including clear communication about ethical expectations, providing support and resources for ethical decision-making, fostering a culture of accountability, and aligning organizational practices with moral principles.
+Education, training, and continuous reinforcement of ethical norms can also help build a work environment where all employees value and practice ethical behavior.

 Understanding the influence of Islamic work ethics on employee responses at BSI can provide several benefits in enhancing employee performance.
 Employees who align with Islamic work ethics tend to demonstrate higher levels of dedication, integrity, and professionalism in their work, leading to improved organizational performance overall.
-Emphasizing Islamic work ethics can contribute to fostering a positive organizational culture characterized by trust, respect, and fairness, which in turn can enhance employee satisfaction and commitment.
-Moreover, Islamic work ethics prioritize principles such as honesty, transparency, and accountability, which can guide employees in making ethical decisions, thus reducing the likelihood of unethical behavior or mistakes within the organization.
+Emphasizing Islamic work ethics can foster a positive organizational culture characterized by trust, respect, and fairness, enhancing team member satisfaction and commitment.
+Moreover, islamic work ethics prioritize principles such as honesty, transparency, and accountability, which can guide employees in making ethical decisions, thus reducing the likelihood of unethical behavior or organizational mistakes.